 Enter the issue as described.
 Use command + “,” to pull up the phrase list and select the issues listed.

-- Use descriptive words and refrain from using generalized adjectives or slang.
-For example, rather than saying, “The trackpad is wonky” use “The trackpad does not track properly” or “The trackpad button does not depress.”
+Use descriptive words and refrain from using generalized adjectives or slang.
+For example, rather than saying, “The screen is wonky” use “You can not select anything on the touch screen.”
 More information is better than less.
-Be as descriptive and precise as possible.
+Be as descriptive and precise as possibl

 Enter results of the AST2 test (if applicable) and if you were not able to run AST, please note that.

 Enter the passcode of the device.
 Critical: Please test the passcode if possible.

 If the work on the iOS device requires an Apple ID (e.g., backup and restore) enter this information on the SRO and verify (verification can be done by going to either icloud.com or appleid.apple.com).
 If two factor is turned on note this and explain to the customer what this means.

 Customers can backup their iOS device using either iCloud or iTunes.
 It is important to ask the customer whether or not they have a current backup of their device.
 Even if the customer says they have a backup, it is important to double check and confirm that this is true.
 For iCloud, make sure the device is connected to a wifi network, then navigate to their “Settings,” “iCloud,” then “Backup” on their device.
 Even if there was a backup from this morning, attempt to create a backup with them at the time of intake.